 The 4 Restaurant Processes Worth Automating

 Not every restaurant problem is an automation problem.
 These four are.
-They are repetitive, rule-based, and they happen on every service, every shift, every week — which means getting them right compounds into significant revenue and time savings.
+They're repetitive, rule-based, and they happen on every service, every shift, every week.
+Getting them right adds up to real revenue and hours saved.

 1. Post-Visit Review Request

-Reviews are the primary driver of new guest discovery for any restaurant competing in local search.
-The problem is that less than 5% of guests leave a review organically — they need to be asked, and they need to be asked at exactly the right moment.
-Research consistently shows that 72% of guests leave a review when asked at the right time in the right way.
-The right moment is 2 hours after checkout, when the meal is fresh and the experience is still vivid.
+Reviews drive new guest discovery for any restaurant competing in local search.
+The problem is that less than 5% of guests leave a review on their own — they need to be asked at exactly the right moment.
+Research consistently shows that 72% of guests leave a review when asked at the right time, in the right way.
+That moment is 2 hours after checkout, when the meal is fresh and the experience is still vivid.
 The right way is a direct SMS with a one-tap link to your Google Business profile.

 The compounding math: A restaurant adding 25 Google reviews per month goes from 40 reviews to over 300 in less than a year.
-That is not just a better rating — it is the difference between appearing in the Google Maps 3-pack for "best brunch downtown" and not appearing at all.
-Local search visibility for restaurants is almost entirely review-driven.
+That is a better rating, yes — but it's also the difference between appearing in the Google Maps 3-pack for "best brunch downtown" and not appearing at all.
+Local search for restaurants runs almost entirely on review volume and recency.

 2. Reservation Confirmation & No-Show Prevention